TheWebFoundation/open-data-barometer-2nd-edition/report/data/readiness.md

-In the cluster of high capacity countries there has been a continued trend to support innovation with data, with funding programmes, challenge funds, round-tables and innovation incubators become part of business-as-usual for government: creating spaces for collaboration around datasets, and stimulating data re-use.
+In the cluster of high capacity countries there has been a continued trend to support innovation with data, with funding programmes, challenge funds, round-tables and innovation incubators becoming part of business-as-usual for government: creating spaces for collaboration around datasets, and stimulating data re-use.
 However, amongst countries with emerging and advancing open data practice, support for innovation with data remains ad-hoc.
 In a number of countries where we found evidence of hackathons or other events to stimulate data use in 2013 our researchers could not locate follow up activities in 2014.

 As evidence from the iHub evaluation of the Code for Kenya initiative suggests[^cfk], open data hackathons or incubators do not automatically result in scaleable products or services, but they can provide a space for re-imagining how government services could be delivered.
-Governments need capacity to absorb innovative ideas prototyped with open data, and to create an enabling environment where social and economic innovations can scale.
+Governments need capacity to absorb the innovative ideas that are prototyped with open data, and to create an enabling environment where social and economic innovations can scale.

-In the countries in the one-sided initiative cluster, limited political freedoms and the low capacity of civil society are joined with low publication rates of the datasets relevant to Transparency and Accountability to leave very limited space for the transformative potential of open data.
-Countries here may have the form of an open data initiative, with portals and some datasets, but little of the functionality of open data in unlocking innovation and creating space for civic dialogue.
+In the countries of the one-sided initiative cluster, limited political freedoms and the low capacity of civil society are joined with low publication rates of the datasets relevant to transparency and accountability, leaving very limited space for the transformative potential of open data.
+Countries here may have the form of an open data initiative, with portals and some datasets, but little of the functionality of open data as a tool to unlock innovation and create space for civic dialogue.

 ### Taking it local

 Many of the day-to-day decisions and actions that could enhance citizens quality of life take place at the local level.
-In the Open Data Barometer expert survey was ask about the existence of sub-national open data initiatives.
+In our expert survey was ask about the existence of sub-national open data initiatives.
 As <a href="#map" onClick='javascript:$("#map_var").val("ODB.2013.C.CITY"); $("#map_var").trigger("change");'>the map above shows</a>, local initiatives are much more evident in Europe, North America and Australia than elsewhere in the world.

 A linear regression analysis of expert survey readiness variables against the social and political impact sub-components of the Open Data Barometer indicates that the existence of city level initiatives is significantly correlated with perceptions of impact[^4].
 This highlights an important area for future research and action, identifying the extent to which government can and should create enabling environments for open data activities at the sub-national level.
 For example, in the United Kingdom, the [local open data incentive schema](http://incentive.opendata.esd.org.uk/) provides cash payments to local authorities for publishing key datasets including planning applications, premises licences, and details of public toilets.